paszu/3DSRepo/Part-4-(New-3DS).md

 28. Open sysUpdater **on emuNAND**
 29. Press Y to downgrade emuNAND to 2.1.0
 30. If you encounter an error at any point during the downgrade, restore your emuNAND backup from `emuNAND_formatted.bin` using Decrypt9 through the Homebrew Menu on SysNAND.
 Afterwards, you can retry the downgrade on EmuNAND, restoring from backup whenever it fails until it goes through successfully. **This downgrade process can take many many tries in some situations, just keep trying until it works**
+31. *EmuNAND will be bricked by the downgrade and you will no longer be able to get into it*
+32. Reboot into SysNAND, then get into the Homebrew Launcher through the entrypoint of your choice
+33. Open OTPHelper, then press the Unbrick FW 2.1 EmuNAND option and follow instructions
+32. Wait.

 ##### Section III - Getting the OTP